 The legend of the "Freshman 15" is a real concern for many college students but it's neither limited to freshman nor to 15 pounds.
 College weight gain is a common problem and may result from a variety of factors, such as:

 - An increase in snacking, late night eating and convenience foods.

-Healthy Food Choices
+Make Smart Food Choices

 Activities of daily living burn calories, too, such as walking to and from class and parking your car further away from campus.